alensh12/Docs/in_app_purchase_nettv.md

 - [Server URLs for App Store Server Notifications](https://developer.apple.com/help/app-store-connect/configure-in-app-purchase-settings/enter-server-urls-for-app-store-server-notifications)
 - [Responding to App Store Server Notifications](https://developer.apple.com/documentation/appstoreservernotifications/responding-to-app-store-server-notifications)

 We have used this mechanism to listen to the status of the user's in-app purchase and perform changes accordingly.
-For example, when a user refunds a purchase and we get the notification, we refund the user's subscription from our side.
+For example, when a user refunds a purchase and we get the notification, we cancel the user's subscription from our side.

 We can ask App Store Server Notifications to send a test notification to our server.
 [https://developer.apple.com/documentation/appstoreserverapi/request\_a\_test\_notification](https://developer.apple.com/documentation/appstoreserverapi/request_a_test_notification)